TeamREPENTOGON/REPENTOGON/documentation/docs/Isaac.md

 ___
 ### Get·Giant·Book·Id·By·Name () {: aria-label='Functions' }
 #### int GetGiantBookIdByName ( string name) {: .copyable aria-label='Functions' }
 Gets a GiantBook Id by name.
-For vanilla giantbooks, the png filename, from thr gfx xml attribute, is used as the giantbook name.
+For vanilla giantbooks, the png filename, from the gfx xml attribute, is used as the giantbook name.

 ___
 ### Get·Im·Gui () {: aria-label='Functions' }